 Weekly work is due 5:00 Fridays.
-Each week work turned in late beyond the first week will result in a 50% automatic deduction of the grade.
+Each week, work turned in late beyond the original week will result in a 50% automatic deduction of the grade.
+This means you have 2 weeks to complete late work for any credit.
 Late work is due as is and will not be corrected for a higher %.